-As people progress through life, some may have a sense that things are starting to go a bit wrong with their movement and posture.
-Perhaps they are experiencing pain or discomfort, or simply feel awkward and clumsy, or just that everything seems like hard work?
+As we progress through life, we might sometimes have a sense that things are starting to go a bit wrong with our movement and posture.
+Perhaps we are experiencing pain or discomfort, or simply feel awkward and clumsy, or just that everything seems like hard work?

 When we become aware of something that feels wrong, our tendency is to try and put it right – understandably, we want to ‘fix it’.
 For example, if our shoulders and neck ache from working at the computer, we might try to straighten ourselves up or perhaps go the gym to strengthen certain muscles.